egoist/bili/docs/api.md

 Type: `string` or `array`<br>
 Default: `['cjs']`

-Specific the bundle format, it could be a string like `'umd'` or multiple targets `['umd', 'cjs']`, it's useful if you want to support multiple standards.
+Specify the bundle format, it could be a string like `'umd'` or multiple targets `['umd', 'cjs']`, it's useful if you want to support multiple standards.
 Default value is `['cjs']`.

-You should specify a `moduleName` if your bundle targets `umd` format, otherwise it will fallback to `filename`.
+You should specify a `moduleName` if your bundle targets `umd` format, otherwise `moduleName` will fallback to `filename`.

 Here's a shorthand to set `format` to `['cjs', 'es', 'umd']`: